SoftUni-Internal/interactive-content/EN/10-Exam-Preparation/00-Problem.md

 - Has a **Name (unique)**
     - name length must be between 3 and 20 characters (inclusive 3 and 20)
 - Has a **Description**
-    - fescription min length must be minimum 5(inclusive) characters
+    - description min length must be a minimum of 5(inclusive) characters
 - Has a **Price**
-    - пrice must be a positive number
+    - price must be a positive number
 - Has a Needed Before
     - **date** and **time**, that cannot be in the past
 - Has a **Category**
     - category cannot be null.

 ## Category
 - Has an **Id - UUID-string or Long**